ColdBox/coldbox-zero-to-hero/steps/step-8.md

         }
     );

-    relocate( "/" );
+    relocate( URI: "/" );
 }
 ```

 Look at that, very clean.
 The `populateModel()` even accepts a WireBox ID, so it will even create the `User` object for you.
 However, what's also new?
 The `flash` scope right?

 The purpose of the Flash RAM is to allow variables to be persisted seamlessly from one request and be picked up in a subsequent request(s) by the same user.
 This allows you to hide implementation variables and create web flows or conversations in your ColdBox applications.
 So why not just use session or client variables?
 Well, most developers forget to clean them up and sometimes they just end up overtaking huge amounts of RAM and no clean cut definition is found for them.
 With Flash RAM, you have the facility already provided to you in an abstract and encapsulated format.
 This way, if you need to change your flows storage scope from session to client scope, the change is seamless and painless.